w7n/pororinpyuarin/README.md

 2 - Normal w/breakable terrain (i.e. Super Fire can break these terrain blocks and reveal paths, otherwise Super Fire can only break bricks)

-3 - Normal w/even more types of slopes
+3 - Normal w/more types of slopes (?)

 Area types <=3 use complex terrain (all sides).
 Types below use simple terrain (only unique for up&down)

-4 - Normal w/switch-dependant blocks (EMB's ! blocks etc.)
+4 - Normal w/switch-dependant blocks (EMB's ! blocks etc.) and possibly MANY more slope blocks

 5 - Normal w/cannons & other enemy generators (only in this type will cannons be checked whilst refreshing level data)